 “That is not a concern for Beijing.
 Because China’s objective is to make allies rather than quick profits, it is willing to bid low.
 Chinese-owned companies keep costs low by relying on cheap labour,” says a Chinese spokesperson.

 The South Africans are leading the charge against China's growing influence in African markets.
 The apartheid government in South Africa was often seen as supported by the Western countries and white-owned businesses.
-Many lucrative South African contracts were bagged by Western countries till now.
+Many lucrative South African contracts were bagged by Western countries till recently.
 China is now offering to understake the same projects at a much lower price.
 This has resulted in accusations of "unfair competition" by some South African business lobbies, particularly the white-owned enterprises.

 Before the controversial Vresap contract, some members of the South African construction business industry (mostly from the white minority community not under the black-economic-empowerment bracket) made a representation to South Africa's Department of Trade and Industry when the Indian business tycooon Mittal awarded a large contract at its Newcastle steel mill to Chinese industrial consortium Citic Acre.